PanDAWMS/panda-docs/docs/source/architecture/iam.rst

 .. figure:: images/pilot_auth.png

-Robotic clients like Harvester obtains access tokens from Indigo IAM using the Client Credentials Flow.
+Robotic clients like Harvester obtain access tokens from Indigo IAM using the Client Credentials Flow.

 The sequence diagram above shows token usage in Harvester and the pilot.
-Harvester first acquires access tokens from Indigo IAM.
-These access tokens, along with other files in the sandbox, are then transmitted to the pilot.
-The pilot utilizes these access tokens to interact with the PanDA server.
-Authentication of the pilot by the PanDA server is based on the ``sub`` (client ID) and ``aud`` claims in the access token, as well as an internal mapping of client IDs to roles.
+Harvester first obtains access tokens from Indigo IAM.
+These access tokens, along with other files in the sandbox, are then sent to the pilot.
+The pilot utilizes these access tokens to access the PanDA server.
+Authorization of the pilot by the PanDA server is based on the ``sub`` (client ID) and ``aud`` claims in the access token, as well as an internal mapping of client IDs to roles.
 The lifetime of access tokens is typically 4 days, ensuring they are valid throughout the pilot's operational period in batch systems.